hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Forking is when you create a copy of someone else's Git repo (usually via GitHub) to your own account.
+This allows you to make changes to the codebase without affecting the original repo.
+You can then make changes to your forked copy and create pull requests to merge those changes back into the original repo you forked from.